python/psf-docs/_docs/faq.rst

 How does the PSF get funding ?
 ==============================

+The Foundation has three primary sources of income:

+* The recently-introduced Associate Memberships
+  (see the `Associate Membership Page`_ for more details)

+* Donations from individuals and organizations with an interest in the language

+* Profits from running the North American PyCon, a volunteer-run conference

+We encourage and welcome donations of all kinds at `the Foundation's donations page`_ - please feel free to visit right away!
+We accept both PayPal and credit card donations, and will be very grateful for any help you can offer.

 Does Guido van Rossum have any connection with the foundation ?
 ===============================================================